This site presents a reference view of an IDDAS-compatible implementation.

 An activation must:

-Automated traffic may fire requests or load URLs, but it cannot easily:
+Automated traffic may fire requests or load URLs, but it cannot reliably:

 What is charged and what is not

-Charges apply only to verified activations that actually occur.
+Charges apply only to verified activations that intentionally occur.

-Subsequent actions such as saving, sharing, claiming, or converting deepen the activation and extend lineage, but they are not required for an activation to be valid.
+Subsequent actions such as saving, sharing, claiming, or converting may deepen lineage, but they are not required for an activation to be valid.

 Event and time boundaries

-Activations are counted within defined events or time windows.
+Activations are counted within defined events, deployments, or time windows as configured by the implementation.

-This aligns pricing with real-world moments and prevents ambiguity in accounting, attribution, or reconciliation.
+This aligns charging with real-world moments and preserves clear accounting, attribution, and reconciliation.

 Why this model exists

-Physical-world activation only scales when engagement is measured precisely and attribution is certain.
+Physical-world activation only scales when engagement is measured precisely and verification is deterministic.

-This model replaces statistical estimation with deterministic verification.
+This model replaces estimation with verification.
 Participants know the rule before they participate, and outcomes follow the rule exactly.

 Pricing philosophy